-When we keep our children home from institutional schools we have the freedom to choose the best books and we frequently use the Baltimore Catechism.
-It's a handy book which is why it is so popular and most of my recommendations are based upon the truths found in it.
+When we keep our children home from institutional schools we have the freedom to choose the best books like the Baltimore Catechism and the Douay Rheims Bible.
+The Baltimore is a handy book with concise easy to memorize answers which is why it is so popular.
+Most of my recommendations are based upon the truths found in it.

-There are many helps with video instruction of Math, Science and even Writing out there in the internet ether, so we're doing our little bit with audios and printables for First Communion and Confirmation.
-Our audios help with reviewing the questions and answers - so you have a tutor to help with review.
-This section describes our own products first.
+There are many helps with video instruction of math, science and even writing out there on the internet, so we're doing our little bit with audios and printables for First Communion and Confirmation catechism.

-Saint Anne's Helper - Audio Catechism (CDs or downloadable audio books) and verbatim Catechism Copybooks (Catholic Ebooks for Manuscript and Cursive writing worksheets) for First Communion and Confirmation.
+Saint Anne's Helper - Our own Baltimore Catechism Audio Catechism (CDs or downloadable audio books) and verbatim Catechism Copybooks (Catholic Ebooks for Manuscript and Cursive writing worksheets) for First Communion and Confirmation.
 They teach the questions and answers that are generally asterisked to be memorized in preparation for these sacraments.

-PrintNPractice.com is our sister site with practice printables for other subjects like Math, Phonics, and Grammar.
-You can download Math practice worksheets, Phonics practice worksheets with Phonics videos so your children can learn the letter and phonics sounds (phonograms, blends, phonemes); Handwriting and other practice printable worksheets.
+You can download math practice worksheets, phonics practice worksheets with phonics videos so your children can learn the letter and phonics sounds (phonograms, blends, phonemes); handwriting and other practice printable worksheets.

-What's cool here is that actually, you can have the children practice without needing to use paper and ink because the PDF files are all interactive, like our downloads (see note above).
-The practice Spelling words came from the Living My Religion catechism series and the LaSalle Catholic readers.
+What's cool here is that actually, you can also have your children practice without needing to use paper and ink because the PDF files are all interactive, like our Saint Anne's Helper downloads.

 See an explanation of our PrintNPractice interactive printable worksheets and coloring pages here.

-On top of our many sacraments and saint coloring pages on this site, we have been creating loads of free printable coloring pages at ColorWithFuzzy.com.
-All are modest and none contradict faith and morals.
-Whew!
-A coloring site you can trust!
+On top of our many sacraments and saint coloring pages on Saint Anne's Helper, we have created loads of free printable coloring pages at ColorWithFuzzy.com.

 Once you have a good catechism for children (my favorite is Jesus Comes - Our Holy Faith series) all other Catholic books can be compared to it.